Dedicated to Bruce Holzman

 41 Second St

-BGFest XVIII welcomes auditors to attend BGFest workshops, lectures, master classes, events, and concerts in person and/or online.
+BGFest XVIII welcomes auditors to attend BGFest workshops, lectures, master classes, and events in person and/or online.
+CONCERTS NOT INCLUDED!

-BGFest XVIII welcomes auditors to attend BGFest workshops, masterclasses, events, and concerts through Zoom.
+BGFest XVIII welcomes auditors to attend BGFest workshops, masterclasses, and events through Zoom.
 All event recordings are also available for up to 30 days.
+CONCERTS NOT INCLUDED!

 @ The Foundry